grafana/scenes/docusaurus/docs/core-concepts.md

 }
 ```

-Or in the scene object class:
+This can also be done the scene object class:

 ```tsx
 export class Counter extends SceneObjectBase<CounterState> {